SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 - CI/CD and continuous training:
 You will define an automated pipeline that, in response to a trigger (which may be a manual trigger, a schedule, or an external condition, or some combination of these), will: re-train your model, run the complete offline evaluation suite, apply the post-training optimizations for serving, test its integration with the overall service, package it inside a container for the deployment environment, and deploy it to a staging area for further testing (e.g. load testing).

--Staged deployment: You will configure a “staging”, “canary”, and “production” environment in which your service may be deployed.
+- Staged deployment: You will configure a “staging”, “canary”, and “production” environment in which your service may be deployed.
 You will also implement a process by which a service is promoted from the staging area to a canary environment, for online evaluation, and a process by which a service is promoted from canary to production.